 The best thing about Award Nexus is that you can search across multiple dates, classes of travel, routes and airlines in a single search.
 It’s very powerful in the right hands.
 Read more in our full guide to using Award Nexus.

 1. Use the Qantas website

 For travel on Qantas, its own search tool is king.
-With the latest website update, you can browse Classic Flight Rewards without logging in, and see what taxes are required as well.
+You can browse Classic Flight Reward seats without logging in, and see what taxes are required as well.

 The Qantas site also includes most of its partners including American Airlines, British Airways, Cathay Pacific, Emirates, Fiji Airways, Japan Airlines, Malaysia Airlines, Qatar Airways and more.
 The site is a great first port of call if you are trying to use Qantas Points.